byt3bl33d3r/DOUBLETAP/README.md

 ### Proxy Options & Customization

 There are a few options you can pass to DOUBLETAP in order to customize the proxying behavior, prestage proxies and/or allow only certain domains/URLs to be proxied.
-To pass option(s) to the proxy you have to use the `--set` flat followed by `option=value`.
+To pass option(s) to the proxy you have to use the `--set` flag followed by `option=value`.
 (This is just how [mitmproxy addons work](https://docs.mitmproxy.org/stable/addons-options/#simple-example))

 Examples: